Boral Quarries Narangba

 - Site water management is a key component of quarry operations.
 The site utilises on-site catchment dams to capture and treat water.
 Water is recycled for on-site uses such as dust suppression.

 - Boral signed a Cultural Heritage Agreement with the Gubbi Gubbi people for the Narangba Quarry on 5 October 2007.
 This agreement ensures that Boral will be able to discharge its ‘Duty of Care’ under the Aboriginal Cultural Heritage Act 2003.
-On-site training has been untertaken including a cultural heritage induction as part of the agreement so that on-site staff are aware of what to do in the event that an item of Aboriginal or Torres Strait Islander heritage is found.
-Boral appointed a staff member as the Cultural Heritage Coordinator (CHC) for the site.
+On-site training and cultural heritage inductions are undertaken as part of the agreement so that staff and contractors are aware of what to do in the event that an item of Aboriginal or Torres Strait Islander heritage is found.
+Boral appointed a staff member as the Cultural Heritage Coordinator (CHC) for the site who is in charge of the ongoing training and management of the site.
 The CHC is responsible for communicating any issues of cultural heritage to the appointed representative from the Gubbi Gubbi.
 Boral believe these Agreements are a significant commitment to an important issue in our community.

-- Transport Code of Conduct - in response to increased community concerns regarding truck driver behaviour at some of our sites, Boral responded with a state-wide initiative, the Extractive Industry – Road Transport Code of Conduct (RTCC).
-The Code of Conduct is supported by the Regional General Manager and reiterates expectations Boral has of their drivers carting to and from their quarries.
-The code was rolled out first in 2009 and again in 2011 throughout Queensland.
+- Road Transport Code of Conduct - in response to increased community concerns regarding truck driver behaviour at some of our sites, Boral responded with a state-wide initiative, the Extractive Industry – Road Transport Code of Conduct (RTCC).
+The Code of Conduct is supported by the Excecutive General Manager who commits and signs off on the Code for the busines.
+The Code spells out the expectations Boral has of their drivers carting to and from their quarries.
+The code was rolled out first in 2009 and was updated in 2011 throughout Queensland.